 About 1 in 2 women in the US will have a broken bone at some point after the age of 50.
-I’m in that category––over 50.
-You may be, too, or headed that way.
-Which means, one of us is likely to suffer an osteoporotic fracture at some point in the years ahead.
+This means one of us is likely to suffer an osteoporotic fracture at some point in the years ahead.

 That’s a wake-up call.
 Our risk of a hip or vertebral fracture in the low back (lumbar spine) later in life is on par with the chances of having breast, uterine, and ovarian cancer combined.